WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::

 :::details
-### Does Wasabi support Trezor's, Ledger's and Coldcard's hidden wallets?
+### Does Wasabi support the hidden wallets of hardware wallets?

 Partially.
 Only device side passphrase is supported.